Christmas and New Years Office Closure

 A watershed is a geographic unit that drains water into a specific waterbody.
 Watersheds are the appropriate mapping unit to display wolf activity information because wolves are far more likely to use geographic features to affect their distribution than they are political boundaries.

-These maps are created using GPS collar data collected from all 12 collared wolves in Colorado.
-This includes the 10 animals reintroduced from Oregon, as well as the two collared wolves in North Park.
+These maps are created using GPS collar data collected from all collared wolves in Colorado.
+This includes animals reintroduced from Oregon and British Columbia, as well as wolves that naturally migrated in North Park.

 This map will be updated with new information on a monthly basis, produced on the fourth Wednesday of every month, and will reflect data for the prior month, give or take several days.